Lovygoogle/react-native-firebase/docs/firestore/ios.md

 ---
-title: Cloud Firestore iOS Integration
+title: iOS Setup
 description: Manually integrate Cloud Firestore into your iOS application.
 ---

 # iOS Manual Linking

-> The following steps are only required if your environment does not have access to React Native auto-linking (<= 0.59) or you need to manually integrate the library.
+> The following steps are only required if your environment does not have access to React Native
+> auto-linking.

 ## CocoaPods Installation